-Males gather food for her and the fledglings, meals can up to 7 times an hour the first week.
+Males gather food for the female and the fledglings, meals can up to 7 times an hour the first week.
 The second week the male tapers the meals down to about three an hour.

-Plant Trees & Shrubs
+Trees & Shrubs To Plant

-Plant trees and shrubs that produce berries.
 Besides seed and insects, the Northern Cardinal eats plenty of berries and having trees and shrubs that produce berries is a natural way to lure the birds to your yard.

 The birds are not as picky as most and can be tempted by many additional fruits especially during the winter months when berries on trees start getting picked clean.

-Planting Trees & Shrubs Bring Insects Cardinals Eat
+Insects Cardinals Eat

 Offer A Buffet at Your Feeder

-Black Oil Sunflower Seed – Cardinals love black oil sunflower seed and the seed is an oil-rich, high-protein choice that appeals to almost every seed-eating species.
+Cardinals love black oil sunflower seed and the seed is an oil-rich, high-protein choice that appeals to almost every seed-eating species.
 An excellent seed choice for hopper, tube, and tray or open platform bird feeders.

-Suet – Cardinals have been known to eat nips of suet during the winter at my feeders to help regulate their body temperatures in the cold.
+Cardinals have been known to eat nips of suet during the winter at my feeders to help regulate their body temperatures in the cold.

-Fruit In a Dish
+Offer Fruit In A Dish

 - Apple slices

 In order to attract any wildlife to your backyard, you have to research what items attract the wildlife to live or visit an area.
-If you add a few elements that attract Northern Cardinals like trees and shrubs and feeders that offer fruits, suet, sunflower seed and safflower seed that will greatly improve your chance that the birds will stick around your property for you to enjoy.
+If you add a few elements that attract Northern Cardinals like trees and shrubs and feeders that offer fruits, suet, sunflower seed, and safflower seed that will greatly improve your chance that the birds will stick around your property for you to enjoy.